Tom Hurt

 Michael Mann, 1995

-The definitive crime film.
 Two men defined entirely by their work, on opposite sides of the same obsession.
-The diner scene between Pacino and De Niro is the best five minutes in American cinema.
+The diner scene between Pacino and De Niro is a contender for the best five minutes of dialogue ever filmed.

 crimedrama